Finding Bigfoot: Reception

 Animal Planet received criticism for Finding Bigfoot and Mermaids: The Body Found for their "outlandishness”.
-Fay defended Finding Bigfoot, and to draw a line between the two programs.
+Fay defended Finding Bigfoot, and drew a line between the two programs.
 "You can't equate bigfoot with mermaids."

 Several episodes of the first season received heavy criticism from the four 'Finding Bigfoot' members themselves, for the editing style that Animal Planet used, to make it appear that a horse and a person were unidentified by the team, and what they were remained unknown.
 The second event, involving the horse, led the team to threaten to quit the show if such techniques were used again.

 Finding Bigfoot ranked among Animal Planet's top rated programs throughout its run.
 It has spawned two spin-offs: Finding Bigfoot: Further Evidence and Finding Bigfoot: Rejected Evidence.
 Finding Bigfoot: Further Evidence is similar to VH-1's Pop-Up Video.
 Episodes of Finding Bigfoot are re-aired with "info nuggets" from the team members.
 Finding Bigfoot: Rejected Evidence is an online-only series, in which executive producer Keith Hoffman airs video deemed not worthy of inclusion on the show.

-Bigfoot enthusiasts have often ridiculed the show, due to the team's consistent lack of success, and the fact that any footage of a Bigfoot would be reported long before an episode airs.
+Some Bigfoot enthusiasts have ridiculed the show due to the team's consistent lack of success, and the fact that any footage of a Bigfoot would be reported long before an episode airs.